 The fighting and flight situations require setting up the camera differently.

-Fighting on the Lek is extremely fast, so fast the camera cannot adjust to focusing on it with auto-focusing.
+Fighting on the Lek is extremely fast, and it is very brief.
+A very long fight is about 2 seconds, and most are under 1 second.
+The action is so fast the camera cannot adjust to focusing on it with auto-focusing.
 I tested this and had terrible results.
-So how can this be approached?
+Newer focusing systems that automatically “see” the subjects could have better results.
+So how can this be approached with the 7D Mark 2 (or most DSLRs)?
 First, use focus-lock.
-Then, adjust the ISO so you can have enough shutter speed to stop the action (1/4000sec – 1/6400sec) and adjust the depth of field to capture the birds within the plane of focus (F 7.1 – F 8.0).
+Then, adjust the ISO so you can have enough shutter speed to stop the action (1/4000sec – 1/6400sec) and adjust the depth of field to capture the birds as best as possible within the plane of focus (F 7.1 – F 8.0).
 Note that I was using an F4 lens, so that is up to 2 stops of the depth of field.

-I shot in manual mode, metering the snow and adjusting ISO high enough so the snow would pop when I took a picture, viewed it, and saw the flashing of the snow.
+I shot in manual mode, metering the snow and adjusting ISO high enough so the snow would pop when I took a picture (having chosen “show flashing highlights” in the camera’s menu), viewed it, and saw the flashing of the snow.
 I always have “show flashing highlights” set.
 Then I back down 1/3 stop at a time with the ISO to the point where no flashing occurs.
 For the fighting shots I present here there was flashing at ISO 800.
 I went down to ISO 640 and there was no flashing, so that was perfect.
 I set the camera in the “one-shot” mode, which locks focus.
 That way I use the center focusing point to acquire auto-focus on the stationary subject (one of the Grouse), and while keeping the shutter button halfway pressed I re-frame and fire a burst upon fighting.
 The plane of focus remains unchanged as I re-frame and during shots.
-This works pretty well as long as the birds line up somewhat parallel to me.
+This works pretty well as long as the birds line up somewhat parallel to me, and that is the only time I try for fighting images.
 As the birds change relative position to me and line up again I must refocus and re-frame and be ready to fire a burst again.
+Sometimes they walk away from each other and then suddenly reverse course and line up, ready to fight.

 The birds are lined up somewhat parallel to me.
 I focus on one of them and re-frame, and keep the shutter button halfway pressed.
-This is a photo taken during cloudy conditions days before the action shots below.
+This is a photo taken during cloudy conditions days before the action shots below, and the birds are too close to me for a fighting image.
 Full sun (or a very bright cloudy sky) is required for the action shots in order to have enough shutter speed and depth of field.
-And more room must be left in order to keep wingtips in the frame when the fighting happens.
-That means going further away (back).
+And more room must be left in order to keep wingtips in the frame when the fighting happens (as compared to the image above).

 All 4 fighting shots at 1/4000 sec, f/8, ISO 640

-Capturing flight shots of birds coming into the Lek requires different settings for focusing, the other settings remaining the same – ISO, shutter speed and depth of field.
-I used continuous auto-focusing (AI servo mode), and I expanded the center focusing point out to 8 points.
+Capturing flight shots of birds coming into the Lek requires different settings for focusing; the other settings remain the same – ISO, shutter speed and depth of field.
+I use continuous auto-focusing (AI servo mode), and I expand the center focusing point out to 8 points.
 If any part of the birds remains in touch with anyone of the 8 points focus is maintained.

 Both flight shots at 1/4000 sec F 7.1 ISO 500

 March and April 2019 (below) I made sure shutter speed was at 1/6400 sec, which meant moving ISO up a bit.
-I better stop action results – especially in the wings.
+I get better stop action results at 1/6400 sec, especially in the wings.